negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 # PHY-381C-Final-Project-Onset-of-Traffic

 ## Description:
-We plan to model the onset of traffic using the Nagel–Schreckenberg_model which is essentially a cellular automa model.
+We plan to model the onset of traffic using the Nagel–Schreckenberg model, which is essentially a cellular automa model.

 ## Directory structure